-Alumni trip leaders are currently working on the details of their trip offerings for the 2015 season, and we will be posting them here as they become available.
+Alumni trips for the 2017 winter season that are available for sign-up are listed on this page.
 Additional trips may be announced anytime throughout the snow camping season, so you should check back periodically.
 You are also encouraged to sign up for the Snow Camping News email list (no spam, we promise!) which will mail out announcements whenever new alumni trips are made available.
 Visit the Alumni FAQ section of the website to join the email list.
 Alumni snowcampers wishing to join a Training Series group as a returning alumni student are subject to approval of the group leader pending available space.

 To see the prerequisites and policies for alumni trips, go to the top-level alumni page.
 To check availability and sign up for alumni trips, go to the application page.
 To contact a trip leader for more information, please use the question and feedback form.